radumarias/rencrypt-python/README.md

 # Encryption providers and algorithms (ciphes)

-You will notice in the examples we initiate the `Cipher` from something like this `cipher_meta = CipherMeta.Ring(RingAlgorithm.Aes256Gcm)`.
+You will notice in the examples we create the `Cipher` from something like this `cipher_meta = CipherMeta.Ring(RingAlgorithm.Aes256Gcm)`.
 The first part `CipherMeta.Ring` is the encryption provider.
 The last part is the algorithm for that provider, in this case `Aes256Gcm`.
 Each provier might expose specific algorithms.

 ## Providers